zhanymkanov/fastapi-best-practices/README.md

 1. Store all the module directories inside src folder
    1. `src/` - highest level of an app, contains common models, configs, and constants, etc.
    2. `src/main.py` - root of the project, which inits the FastAPI app
-2. Each module has its own router, schemas, models, etc.
+2. Each package has its own router, schemas, models, etc.
    1. `router.py` - is a core of each module with all the endpoints
    2. `schemas.py` - for pydantic models
    3. `models.py` - for db models